willi-kappler/rust_2020/README.md

 - [specialization](https://github.com/rust-lang/rfcs/blob/master/text/1210-impl-specialization.md): Optimize code for specific cases.
 Some scientists would sell an arm and a leg to make their code run faster ;-)

 - [Delegation](https://github.com/contactomorph/rfcs/blob/delegation/text/0000-delegation-of-implementation.md): People coming from OOP languages like C++, Java, C#, etc. have to learn quite some new things when seeing Rust the first time.
-Borrowchecker and lifetimes are one big chunk but using a modern programming language without classes and inheritance may be shocking at first.
+Borrow checker and lifetimes are one big chunk but using a modern programming language without classes and inheritance may be shocking at first.
 Here delegation could help, not only is it a feature that they know and are used to but it also reduces boilerplate code for Rust developers.

 - [Generic modules](https://github.com/rust-lang/rfcs/issues/424): I haven't seen this one being suggested yet for 2020 - so we have generic functions, traits, data structures, why not modules ?